vuestorefront/vue-storefront/docs/guide/cookbook/theme.md

  - First target is located at `./src/themes/degi/components/core/blocks/MyAccount/MyOrders.vue` on line `83` unless you modified it.
 Fix it as follows :
 :::tip NOTE
-Line numbers might not match since it assumes no modification.
+Line numbers denote the number in the file and they might not match since it assumes no modification.
 Think of it as an approximation reference.
 :::

 ```js